scoutapp/scout_apm_node/README.md

 // Generate configuration for scout with some overrides const scoutConfiguration = buildScoutConfiguration({
-    monitor: true, // monitoring is *off* by default });
+    monitor: true, // monitoring is *off* by default
+    name: "<application name>",
+    key: "<scout key>",
+});

 // Create a scout instance
 const scout = new Scout(config);

-// Set up your scout instance
+// Set up the scout instance
 scout.setup()
     .then(scout => {
         // Start a request trace with Scout return scout.startRequest()
             .then(scoutRequest => {
-                // Run your code
-                return bigHeavyTaskThatReturnsAPromise()
+                // Run the procedure to be monitored return bigHeavyTaskThatReturnsAPromise()
                     .then(() => scoutRequest.finishAndSend());
             });